DeshErBojhaa/linux-notes/processes.md

 ## Process and Programs
 A process is an instance of an executing program.
-A program is a file containing a rnage of information that describs how to construct a process at runtime.
+A program is a file containing a range of information that describs how to construct a process at runtime.
 This information includes the following:
 - *Binary format identification*: Each program file includes metainformation describing the format of the executable file.
 In modern Linux it is *Executable and Linking Format* (ELF)
 - *Machine Language instructions*: This encodes the algorithm of the program
 - *Program entry-point address*: This identifies the location of the instruction at which execution of the program should commence.